boardfish/dissertation/contents/1-literature-review.md

 be reset, but the absence of physical interaction or props would likely reduce participants' immersion in the scenario.

-@nicholson2018creating suggests that an *"ongoing narrative"* between activities can remedy this---this would *"empower them to be more engaged than if the games are over in an hour"*. @dietrich2018escape trialled a similar escape game in a classroom environment, to which 62% of participants with prior escape game experience *"felt a similar sensation in the game presented here"*.
+@nicholson2018creating suggests that an *"ongoing narrative"* [p.
+48] between activities can remedy this---this would *"empower them to be more engaged than if the games are over in an hour"*. @dietrich2018escape trialled a similar escape game in a classroom environment, to which 62% of participants with prior escape game experience *"felt a similar sensation in the game presented here"* [p.
+7].
 This suggests that strong and imaginative implementations of escape rooms in the classroom can preserve the level of immersion traditional escape rooms often display with adequate results.

 Technology can enhance these implementations of escape rooms, preserving some level of immersion by providing something interactive and physical.